magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 My model consists of a convolution neural network based on the nvidia architecture.
 The model is described in detail further down.

-The model includes RELU layers to introduce nonlinearity.
+The model includes ELU layers to introduce nonlinearity.
 There are studies that indicate that ELU activation improves the learning and is at least as good as RELU.
-I tried ELU but for my data and model it didn't show any improvement.
+When I first tried ELU it performed worse than RELU but when I added more data it performed better and I kept it in the solution.

 Using tanh or sigmoid activation was not considered.

 The data is normalized in the model using a Keras lambda layer.

 ####2.
 Attempts to reduce overfitting in the model